Horeak/MiscItemsAndBlocks-Source-Code/README.md

-MiscItemsAndBlocsk-for-Minecraft-1.7
+MiscItemsAndBlocks-for-Minecraft-1.7
 ====================================

-The 1.7 version of Misc Items And Blocks
+The 1.7 version of MiscItemsAndBlocks